A long day with a lot of road walking took us most of the way around the Russell Forest.

 We passed near some farms, seeing both cows and sheep.
 The scenery in general continued to be quite nice.

-Fortunately, there was very little traffic on the windy road; we saw two vehicles that had crashed off the road (a long time ago, presumably) and were sitting some distance down the side of the hill, stuck in the trees.
+Fortunately, there was very little traffic on the curvy road; we saw two vehicles that had crashed off the road (a long time ago, presumably) and were sitting some distance down the side of the hill, stuck in the trees.
+Along the way, we passed a sign on the boundary between the Far North District and Whangarei District, marking our gradual progress to the south.

 We rejoined paved road for the last half hour of the day, as we headed to The Farm, a farm workstay that allows hikers to camp there.
 (There apparently also was a yoga retreat while we were there.)